Diploma of Business Subject Units

 As a result of undertaking this unit, you should be able to:

-5. Apply critical thinking, problem solving and presentation skills to individual
+8. Apply critical thinking, problem solving and presentation skills to individual and /or group activities dealing with introductory accounting for managers

 Description

+This unit is taken by part 2 Diploma students.
 This unit provides students with an introduction to financial accounting guided by the Conceptual Framework and Accounting Standards.
 Emphasis is placed on accounting processes, practices and policies that enable financial statements to be prepared.
-Students will integrate theoretical and technical knowledge learned and exercise judgement to explore accounting issues.
+Students will integrate theoretical and technical knowledge learned and exercise judgment to explore accounting issues.

 Prerequisites